selimslab/selimslab.github.io/_NOTES/essais/decision-making.md

 6. What are your principles?
 Do you have red lines?
 7. Assumptions?
 8. Constraints?
-9. How close does your mental model for the problem match reality? [[Stupidity]] is the gap between reality and your model
+9. How close does your mental model for the problem match reality? [[stupidity]] is the gap between reality and your model
 10. Set a deadline
 11. Do your due diligence, [[examine]]
 12. [[do-what-is-right-not-what-is-easy]]